Seahorse: Monogamy

 Though seahorses are not known to mate for life, many species form pair bonds that last through at least the breeding season.
 Some species show a higher level of mate fidelity than others.
 However, many species readily switch mates when the opportunity arises.
 H. abdominalis and H. breviceps have been shown to breed in groups, showing no continuous mate preference.
 Many more species' mating habits have not been studied, so it is unknown how many species are actually monogamous, or how long those bonds actually last.

 Although monogamy within fish is not common, it does appear to exist for some.
 In this case, the mate-guarding hypothesis may be an explanation.
 This hypothesis states, "males remain with a single female because of ecological factors that make male parental care and protection of offspring especially advantageous."
 Because the rates of survival for newborn seahorses are so low, incubation is essential.
 Though not proven, males could have taken on this role because of the lengthy period the females require to produce their eggs.
 If males incubate while females prepare the next clutch (amounting to a third of body weight), they can reduce the interval between clutches.

 Threats of extinction

-Because data is lacking on the sizes of the various seahorse populations, as well as other issues including how many seahorses are dying each year, how many are being born, and the number used for souvenirs, there is insufficient information to assess their risk of extinction, and the risk of losing more seahorses remains a concern.
-Coral reefs and seagrass beds are deteriorating mainly due to human activity impacts (e.g., fishing using illegal methods), reducing viable habitats for seahorses.
-Additionally, bycatch in many areas causes high cumulative effects on seahorses, with an estimated 37 million individuals being removed annually over 21 countries.
+Coral reefs and seagrass beds are deteriorating due to destructive fishing practices, which reduces viable habitats for seahorses.
+70 million seahorse are caught per year, by fishermen from at least 80 countries.